10Electra/MSc-Project/notes.md

 10. Trim the overlap mesh to the overlap boundary
 11. Concatenate the overlap mesh with the retained non-overlapping meshes
 12. Fill holes and clean mesh

+## Implementation efforts

+### Tried to use the original triangulations in the overlap region
+- Would have been nice to ...

+### Tried many ways to retriangulate the overlap region
+- Many ways to project the pointcloud
+  - Projecting onto the new mesh's camera view
+    - The overlap region is larger than the overlapping region of the new mesh because of the safety margin
+    - The new areas of the overlap region are not constrained to be visible from the new mesh's camera pose (they might fold during projection, causing spurious connections in 3d)
+  - Projecting the overlap region adaptively
+    - Many methods including local tangent planes triangulation, local PCA, laplacian magic didn't produce a representative mapping
+    - My own method involving imagining an ant crawling between points and projecting them locally relative to the starting point worked for some regions but not well overall
+  - Meshing directly
+    - Ball Pivoting Algorithm (best so far; has holes)
+    - Poisson (uses different vertices, thus hard to concat with old mesh)
+    - Alpha shapes (hard to choose a robust alpha)
+    - Investigated using